Ceasar/Encyclopedia/src/adler_1966.rst

     the second reading.
 In the former case, the parts are the ultimate divisions of the author's treatment of his subject matter or problem.
 In the latter case, the parts are such things as terms, propositions, and syllogisms.

 ..
-[23]
-    Assuming, of course, that the author understands more than the reader; if he doesn't, then he can only inform the reader.

-..
-[24]
-    The reader should hesitate to declare that he understands under several
-    conditions:

-    - When reading a great book, since, presumably, you have a lot of work to do before you declare that honestly understand.

-    - When reading only part of a book, since it is difficult to be sure that you understand.

-    - When a book is related to other books by the same author, and depends upon them for full significance.

-..
 [25]
     Great books are usually called "classics", but that word has for most people